thinkpiece/bonevsim/README.md

 The typical conventions look something like this:

-* variable_names_in_snake_case : Variable, a mutable thing.
+* **variable_names_in_snake_case** : Variable, a mutable thing.
 All lower case, words separated by underscores.

-* CONSTANTS_IN_ALL_CAPS : Constant, an immutable thing.
+* **CONSTANTS_IN_ALL_CAPS** : Constant, an immutable thing.
 All upper case, words separated by underscores.

-* functionAndMethodNames : Functions and methods, immutable and callable things.
+* **functionAndMethodNames** : Functions and methods, immutable and callable things.
 Mixed camel case, first letter always lower case.

-* StructAndClassNames : Structs and classes, immutable and instantiatable things.
+* **StructAndClassNames** : Structs and classes, immutable and instantiatable things.
 Mixed camel case, first letter always upper case.

-* systemc_tlm_function : The SystemC TLM essential functions are all lowercase, with underscores between words.
+* **systemc_tlm_function** : The SystemC TLM essential functions are all lowercase, with underscores between words.

 Directories
 -----------

-  +- include/       - Fundamental header files
-  +- noc/           - Approximately-timed NoC model
-  +- target/        - executable use cases
-  | +- tile-sift/   - Visual attention based tile-SIFT (BONE-V S/W) in BV6
-  | +- mesh/        - Mesh variation of BV6
-  | +- ring/        - Ring variation of BV6
-  | +- BV3/         - H-Star + Ring NoC combining 16 homogeneous SPUs
-  | +- BV4/         - H-Star + Ring NoC heterogeneous clusters
-  +- misc/          - Simulation monitor, etc
-  +- cmake-modules/ - CMake module extension
+Will be updated later

 SystemC & TLM
 -------------